DPDK/dpdk/doc/guides/nics/mlx5.rst

 - VF: flow rules created on VF devices can only match traffic targeted at the configured MAC addresses (see ``rte_eth_dev_mac_addr_add()``).

+- Match on GTP tunnel header item supports the following fields only:

+     - msg_type
+     - teid

 .. note::